Oliver5173/Tetris/README.md

 # Tetris
 1.use terminal to open the game.

-2.the game over message will be displayed in terminal.
+2.The “game over” message will be pinted to terminal

 3.use make command to build tetris.